-A walk to Ironbridge and back
+A walk to Ironbridge from Benthall Hall and back

 This walk might be strenuous but it takes in not only lovely views of Benthall Hall but also Ironbridge.
-This walk is ideal for a day out, starting in the morning from the car park at Benthall, walk down to Ironbridge for lunch and wonder around this fantastic World Heritage Site, then head back to Benthall and finish there with a cup of tea and a slice of cake.
+This walk is ideal for a day out, starting in the morning from the car park at Benthall, walk down to Ironbridge for lunch and wander around this fantastic World Heritage Site, then head back to Benthall and finish there with a cup of tea and a slice of cake.

 Leave the car park, turn left and then take the left-hand path at the fork.
 Follow this path straight down to the woodland edge.
 Where the track forks to the right, continue straight ahead through the metal gate.
 For this part of the walk you are following blue waymarking arrows.